ruban-s/server-setup/README.md

 ## Requirements

-* Ubuntu or Debian operating system.
+* Ubuntu, Debian, Mac operating system.
 * Root user access.

 ## How to use